 In nearly every battleground state, hundreds of public and private polls did not account for "a tremendous turnout of rural America and a lower turnout of Millennials and African Americans."

-Most of the post-election analysis (so far) reveals improper weighting of under-represented demographics—whether by ethnic breakdowns, location, or political affiliation.
+Most of the 2016 post-election analysis reveals improper weighting of under-represented demographics—whether by ethnic breakdowns, location, or political affiliation.

 In short, it's impossible to accurately capture people who will fib to pollsters or refuse to talk to them altogether.

-This article was originally published months ago (prior to the election).
+This recently revised article was originally published years ago (prior to the 2016 election).

-Perhaps in the future, the Clinton/Trump election will replace the Roosevelt/Landon election example—still used in most sampling survey courses—to dramatically illustrate the perils of polling.
+Perhaps in the future, the Clinton/Trump election will replace the Roosevelt/Landon election example to dramatically illustrate the perils of polling.

 In essence, the difficulty getting a representative sample of registered voters has become harder and harder due to the fact cell phones are not usually publicly-listed.

-Non-response bias was also a major factor.
+Non-response bias was also a major factor in the 2016 election.
 People, more likely to vote for Trump, did not respond (in sufficient quantity) to phone call solicitations of survey takers.

-After reading this article, readers will be in a better position to understand what really happened with respect to the 2016 presidential polls and extrapolate lessons learned to the 2018 midterm elections.
+After reading this article, you will be in a better position to understand what really happened with respect to the 2016 presidential polls and extrapolate lessons learned to the 2018 midterm elections.

-Further, we can all expect (in the very near-future) a flood of media stories which question all kinds of polls, including presidential approval rating polls, immigration polls, and the like.
+Further, we expect (in the very near-future) a flood of media stories which will rightfully question all kinds of polls, including presidential approval rating polls, immigration polls, and the like.

-Chances are these analyses will, in one way or another, illustrate the dangers of defining the wrong statistical universe and non-response bias.
+Simply put, this article illustrates the dangers of defining the wrong statistical universe and the dangers of non-response bias.

-We strongly suggest you also read Part II of this article.
+We also strongly suggest you also read Part II of this article.

-It will serve you well and, hopefully, prevent you from making colossal blunders related to conducting and/or interpreting survey/polling results related to your business.
+It will serve you well and, hopefully, prevent you from making colossal blunders related to conducting and/or interpreting survey/polling results related customer and market analysis.